ConstitutiveANN/vCANN/README.md

 # Viscoelastic Constitutive Artificial Neural Networks (vCANNs)
 This is the GitHub Repository for the paper "Viscoelastic Constitutive Artificial Neural Networks (vCANNs) – a framework for data-driven anisotropic nonlinear finite viscoelasticity", K.P.
 Abdolazizi, K. Linka, C.J.
 Cyron, Journal of Computational Physics: 499:112704, 2024.

 Besides the source code, this repo contains a minimal working example that illustrates most of the features of vCANNs using the uniaxial loading-unloading data of VHB 4910, which is also used in the paper.
 After training, the training and validation results should resemble the figure below.
-Note that the deviations in sub-figure (d) are due to inconsistencies in the experimental data, as discussed in detail in the paper.
+Note that the deviations between model predictions (solid lines) and experimental data (dotted lines) in sub-figure (d) are due to inconsistencies in the experimental data, as discussed in detail in the paper.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/aa000380-d5a8-488d-b1df-b97d3c7c40d1" width=75%>